kids-first/kf-ui-fhir-data-dashboard/README.md

 This will open up the application at `localhost:3000`.
 More on `create-react-app` [here](https://reactjs.org/docs/create-a-new-react-app.html).

-### Auth

-To authenticate, the user can either use the UI login screen, or set environment variables.
-To use environment variables, set the `REACT_APP_KF_USER` and `REACT_APP_KF_PW` environment variables to the appropriate username and password, respectively.
-The app will use this and Basic Auth to make requests.

 ### FHIR APIs

 Creating a data dashboard over the FHIR API standard means that a user potentially